Lesson 1.5: Modules, Imports, and Requires

 relative, a matching file is looked for within all of the

 include directories specified to the compiler.
 By default, the include

 directories include the current working directory, followed by the

 include/kframework/builtin directory within your installation of K. You can

 in which case these directories are prepended to the beginning of the list.

-Place the file containing the syntax from problem 2 in another directory, then recompile the definition.
+Place the file containing the syntax from Exercise 2 in another directory, then recompile the definition.
 Observe why a compilation error occurs.
 Then fix the compiler error by passing

 Once you have completed the above exercises, you can continue to Lesson 1.6: Integers and Booleans.